danwing/https-local-domains/draft-thomson-https-local-domains.md

-Non-HTTPS origins are vulnerable to a range of attacks, so all of this is easy to understand, however it means that local devices are left with UI that shows negative security indicators (e.g., 'not secure' on the URL bar, and diminished access to web features.
+Non-HTTPS origins are vulnerable to a range of attacks, so all of this is easy to understand, however it means that local devices are left with user interface that shows negative security indicators (e.g., 'not secure' on the URL bar) and diminished access to web features requiring secure context (e.g., Cookie Store API, Credential Management API, Web Bluetooth, Storage API, Push API, Notifications API, WebTransport API).

-Servers that operate publicly accessible endpoints have few challenges with getting certificates that allow them to authenticate.
-The real challenge is in giving servers that are less publicly available access to the same opportunities without compromising the assurances provided to other servers.
+Servers that operate publicly accessible endpoints have few challenges with getting certificates that allow them to be authenticated.
+The challenge is giving servers that are less publicly available access to the same opportunities without compromising the assurances provided to other servers.

 We could run HTTP over TLS without authenticating the server
 {{?RFC8164}}, which would provide some of the confidentiality and privacy benefits of HTTPS.
-However, aside from the exposure to man-in-the-middle attack, a site using {{?RFC8164}} doesn’t gain an HTTPS origin.
+However, aside from the exposure to man-in-the-middle attack, a site using {{?RFC8164}} does not gain an HTTPS origin.

 What is really needed is a way to use HTTPS proper.